feychou/nocker/README.md

 - [Yarn](https://yarnpkg.com/en/)
 - [Nodemon](https://nodemon.io/)

-Note that all the essential scripts for running nocker are kept in the `package.json`.
-This means you can also start up the application even outside the Docker container.
-In such a case, in order to start your app in dev mode you would run `npm run start-dev` or `yarn start-dev` (you need Yarn globally installed for the latter).

 ## Prerequisites
 Make sure [Docker](https://docs.docker.com/engine/installation/) is installed on your machine.
 Also, make sure [Docker Compose](https://docs.docker.com/compose/install/) is.